php-dev-br/laravel-doc-pt-br/validation.md

 <a name="rule-size"></a>
 #### size:_value_

 The field under validation must have a size matching the given _value_.
 For string data, _value_ corresponds to the number of characters.
-For numeric data, _value_ corresponds to a given integer value (the attribute must also have the `numeric` or `integer` rule).
+For numeric data, _value_ corresponds to a given integer value.
 For an array, _size_ corresponds to the `count` of the array.
 For files, _size_ corresponds to the file size in kilobytes.
-Let's look at some examples:

-    // Validate that a string is exactly 12 characters long...
-    'title' => 'size:12';

-    // Validate that a provided integer equals 10...
-    'seats' => 'integer|size:10';

-    // Validate that an array has exactly 5 elements...
-    'tags' => 'array|size:5';

-    // Validate that an uploaded file is exactly 512 kilobytes...
-    'image' => 'file|size:512';

 <a name="rule-starts-with"></a>
 #### starts_with:_foo_,_bar_,...